 - You can't upload more than 50,000 documents, whether it's in a project's root or a folder.
 The remaining documents will be skipped.

-You can add documents to your Text Projects from your integrated cloud storage (AWS, GCP, and Azure).
+You can add documents to your Text Projects from your integrated cloud storage (AWS, GCP, Azure and Custom).
 SuperAnnotate will have read-only access to your data; your documents are stored in your cloud storage and are only displayed in SuperAnnotate.

 Learn how to create integrations:

 To add documents from your integrated cloud storage to SuperAnnotate:

 - Select Upload Documents.